-Our bylaws currently provide that the number of directors which shall constitute the entire Board, shall not be less than three.
+Our bylaws currently provide that the number of directors which shall constitute the entire Board, shall be determined from time to time by resolution adopted by a majority of the Board and shall not be less than three.
 Each director shall hold office until the next succeeding annual meeting of shareholders and until such director's successor shall have been elected and qualified or until such director's earlier death, resignation or removal.

-Our Board presently has nine members and our Board has nominated thirteen nominees to be elected at the Annual Meeting.
-If elected, all nominees will serve for a term commencing on the date of the Annual Meeting and continuing until the 2021 annual meeting of shareholders or until each person's successor is duly elected and qualified.
+As previously disclosed in January 2021, our Board presently has fourteen members and our Board has nominated thirteen nominees to be elected at the Annual Meeting.
+As previously disclosed, Ned N. Fleming III, a current member of the Board, has chosen not to stand for reelection at the Annual Meeting.
+If elected, all nominees will serve for a term commencing on the date of the Annual Meeting and continuing until the 2022 annual meeting of shareholders or until each person's successor is duly elected and qualified.
 Each nominee has agreed to serve if elected.
 If any named nominee is unable to serve, proxies will be voted for the remaining named nominees.
 Each of the nominees listed below is currently serving as a director on the Board and each nominee was previously elected by our shareholders.